-The third element of the predicted “Funding” challenge was the widespread lack of cash reserves of over half the nation’s nonprofits.
+The third element of the nonprofit predictions for “Funding” challenge was the widespread lack of cash reserves of over half the nation’s nonprofits.
 The specific dangers we cited at the beginning of 2020 could include government funding cuts “or, more generally, if there’s a significant downturn in the economy.”
 Even before the pandemic, we were already likely to face some trouble.

 The fourth aspect of the “Funding Challenges & Opportunities” analysis was, unlike the first three points, a mixed bag.
 We noted that “the traditional fundraising pyramid has been turned upside down based largely on the rapid-fire growth of technology.”
 In particular, we wrote back on January 3, 2020, “crowdfunding has emerged as a major new force in the way nonprofits can raise money either on an emergency basis or as a more permanent part of the financing plans.”